prideven/Linux-Assignment3-4/README.md

     sudo apt-get install cpuid

-5. Create test program name as Test_Assignment3.c file inside inner vm to test changes of cupid.c and vmx.c
+5. Create test program name as testFinal.c file inside inner vm to test changes of cupid.c and vmx.c

-6. Compile this Test_Assignment3.cfile using gcc and make it executable:
+6. Compile this testFinal.cfile using gcc and make it executable:

-    gcc Test_Assignment3.c-o test
+    gcc Test_TestFinal.c-o test

-7. Now run this test3 executable file to check the output as following on terminal:
+7. Now run this test executable file to check the output as following on terminal:

     ./test